swampcoin/bwrgocoin/doc/README.md

 Unpack the files into a directory and run:

-- bin/32/ucc-qt (GUI, 32-bit) or bin/32/uccd (headless, 32-bit)
+- bin/32/nwo-qt (GUI, 32-bit) or bin/32/nwod (headless, 32-bit)
-- bin/64/ucc-qt (GUI, 64-bit) or bin/64/uccd (headless, 64-bit)
+- bin/64/nwo-qt (GUI, 64-bit) or bin/64/nwod (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run ucc-qt.exe.
+Unpack the files into a directory, and then run nwo-qt.exe.

 ### OSX